magore/hp85disk/README.md

 ## Building Doxygen documenation for the project - optional
   * *aptitude install --with-recommends doxygen doxygen-doc doxygen-gui doxygen-latex*
-  * *If you omit this you will have to update the Makefile to omit the setps*
+  * *If you omit this you will have to update the Makefile to omit the steps*
 ___

 ## Compiling the firmware
   * *make clean*
   * *make*
 ___

 ## Flashing the firmware to the AVR with avrdude and programmer
   * *make flash*
     * This will use *avrdude* with the new low cost Atmel ICE programmer.
       * If you wish to another programmer then update the "flash" avrdude command line in the Makefile.
       * There is an example with the AVR mkii programer as well.
 ___